EmmaDawsonDev/tdd-meetup/README.md

     - The log in button should show in the header once logged out. ✅

 - As a meetup organiser I want to be able to publish a meetup event so that I can share it with users of the site
-    - Once logged in an Add meetup button should render on the main page
+    - Once logged in an Add meetup button should render on the main page ✅
-    - Clicking the button should take me to an add meetup page with a form to add all the details
+    - Clicking the button should take me to an add meetup page with a form to add all the details ✅
-    - Required fields should be clearly marked
+    - It shows an add meetup button
     - Submitting the form should validate the input to make sure all fields are filled in and the meetup date is in the future
     - Once validated, the meetup should be added to the list of meetups and be visible for everyone
     - It should also appear in the correct position in the list according to its date/time when rendered on the screen